Einstein ring of dust shells with quantum hair: conclusion and discussion

 \section{conclusion and discussion}

 In order to investigate the internal structure of the star composed of $N$ dust shells, we obtained the quantum-corrected metric using the effective field theory approach.
 The quantum-corrected metric exhibits $r^{-5}$ corrections, which depend on the number of dust shells $N$ for the fixed $R$, reflecting the presence of quantum hair.
 Our study shows that quantum effects modify the deflection angle and Einstein angle in gravitational lensing.
 The deviation between the classical and quantum-corrected results is maximized for $N=1$ and decreases as $N$ increases, approaching a certain limit as $N\to \infty$; however, the quantum-corrected deflection angle and Einstein angle are found to be eventually larger than the classical ones.
 In conclusion, the internal structures of compact objects can be distinguished by quantum hair through the quantum-corrected lensing observables.
+Although such quantum corrections to the lensing observables are extremely small and may be practically undetectable, it is worth emphasizing that these results can be derived from first principles in a model-independent manner.

 Our results may raise some questions.
 Firstly, how do the quantum-corrected deflection angle and Einstein angle become always larger than the classical ones?
 The essential reason lies in the effective mass in Eq.~\eqref{eq:gtt}.
 The effective mass can be defined as the classical mass $M$ supplemented by quantum-corrected terms such as $M_{\rm eff}(r)= M \left( 1+\frac{64\pi (\bar{\alpha}+\bar{\beta})G}{r^2}+\frac{64\pi (\bar{\alpha}+\bar{\beta}) GR^2(3N^2+3N-1)}{5N^2r^4} \right)$.
 Since these quantum contributions are positive definite, the effective mass is always heavier than $M$.
 As a result, in the quantum-corrected lensing effect, the light ray interacts with the heavier effective mass of dust shells, leading to a stronger deflection of light compared to the classical case.
 Secondly, how do the quantum-corrected deflection angle and Einstein angle decrease with increasing $N$?
 As $N$ increases, the quantum-corrected terms in the effective mass $M_{\rm eff}(r)$ gradually diminish.
 Consequently, the effective mass of dust shells decreases with increasing $N$, leading to a weaker interaction between the light ray and the dust shells, which results in a smaller deflection angle and Einstein angle for a large $N$.